robintsunny/StudyGuideNotes/algorithms.md

 2. In a new arrayB, store how many times an element occurs in arrayA in the index of arrayB
 3. Shift a 0 and pop the last element from arrayB
 4. ArrayB has the starting positions of the sorted elements in a new ArrayC

+## BUBBLE SORT

+### What is the time complexity of Bubble Sort?
+What are the steps for this algorithm?
+O(n^2), iterate over elements and swap if element to the right is less than current element.
+Repeate over array until sorted

+### Describe when it may be ideal to utilize Bubble Sort
+finding the greatest or smallest k elements

+## RADIX SORT

+### What is the time complexity of Radix Sort?
+What are the steps for this algorithm?
+Let there be d digits in input integers.
+Radix Sort takes O(d*(n+b)) time where b is the base for representing numbers, for example, for decimal system, b is 10.

+steps are to sort numbers by the 1's digit, then 10's, then 100's, etc

+### What is an ideal use-case for Radix Sort?
+Sorting for elements between 1 and n^2